natitati4/reverse_shell/README.md

 Works only on 32-bit processes, as of now.

 How to use:
+-You might (most likely) need to change the IP address.
+If so, just change it in the assembly (little endian), and recompile.
 -Initialize a TCP server using `ncat -nvlp 9000`\
 -Inject the shellcode into a vulnerable program (or use the shellcode loader i provided to just test it.
 Be sure to change the path, and run with admin priviliges).\
 -Another option is to use the injector i provided, to inject it into a 32-bit process.
 Usage: injector.exe process_name